CITS5501 lab 9 (week 10) – Formal methods – solutions

 Dafny assertions

-Take a look at the sample source file open in VS Code:
+Take a look at the sample source file in VS Code:

 method Main() {